ibitcy/eo-locale/README.md

 * 🎉Support HTML in message
 * 🎢Locale data in [nested JSON format](https://github.com/ibitcy/eo-locale/releases/tag/7.4.0) are supported
 * 👫Simple.
 Only four components and one hook
 * ⚙️TtypeScript and Flow types out of the box.
-Library written on TypeScript
+Library has written on TypeScript
 * 🎄Optimized for [tree shaking](https://webpack.js.org/guides/tree-shaking/)

 # Motivation